Deep Tissue Massage

 What Can I Expect During My Visit?

-Dena and her team therapists may use fingertips, knuckles, hands, elbows, forearms, knees and feet during the deep tissue massage.
+Dena and her team of therapists may use fingertips, knuckles, hands, elbows, forearms, knees, and feet during the deep tissue massage.
 This is not speedy work, this is Deep Slow Intentional bodywork and we can spend 90 minutes resolving one specific problem.
 You may be asked to breathe deeply as your massage therapist works on certain tense areas.
-It is important to drink plenty of water after the massage to flush metabolic waste from the tissues.
+We will use all of the “tools” we have available to give the most effective massage, which includes the use of our bare feet (Ashiatsu), Rolfing techniques, sliding cupping, and any other techniques we can use to help heal your deep muscular and tissue pains.

 Book Now